dtmddx/LearningDeepLearning/DeepLearning.md

 # Introduction to Deep Learning - Deep Learning basics with Python, TensorFlow and Keras p.1

-Welcome everyone to an updated deep learning with Python and Tensorflow tutrial mini-series.
+Welcome everyone to an updated deep learning with Python and Tensorflow tutorial mini-series.

 Since doing the first deep learning with TensorFlow course a little over 2 years ago, much has changed.
 It's nowhere near as complicated to get started, nor do you need to know as much to be successful with deep learning.

-If you're interested in more of the details with how TensorFlow works, youcan still chek the previous tutorials, as they go over the more raw TensorFlow.
+If you're interested in more of the details with how TensorFlow works, you can still check the previous tutorials, as they go over the more raw TensorFlow.
 This is more of a deep learning quick start!

-To begin, we nned to find some balance between neural newtworks a total black box, und understanding every single detail with them.
+To begin, we need to find some balance between neural networks a total black box, and understanding every single detail with them.

 Let's show a typical model:

 [image]

-A basic neurla network consist of an input layer, which is just your data, in numerical form.
+A basic neural network consist of an input layer, which is just your data, in numerical form.
 After your input layer, you will have some number of what are called "hidden" layers.
 A hidden layer is just in between your input and output layers.
 One hidden layer means you just have a neural network.
 Two or more hidden layers?
-Boom, you've got a deep neual network!
+Boom, you've got a deep neural network!

 Why is this?
 Well, if you just have a single hidden layer, the model is going to only learn linear relationships.